javanile/mush/src/MUSH.md

 # Mush - Shell Package Manager

+> Mush is inspired by Rust and Cargo as developer experience: it brings structured modules, a manifest file, and a build pipeline to shell scripting.
+The `target/` directory contains all build outputs (debug builds in `target/debug/`, release builds in `target/release/`).

 ## Project Structure
 - `Manifest.toml` - package manifest (name, version, edition, dependencies)
 - `src/main.sh` - entry point with `main()` function